STAT545-UBC-hw-2018-19/hw05-janehuang1647/assignment_5.md

 Now we try to reordered the levels of the continent in the following different ways:

-1. Reordered by the maximum GDP per capital of each continent
+i).
+Reordered by the maximum GDP per capital of each continent

 ``` r
 gapminder %>%